 One special note here: Do not wash your eggs with soap and water!
 Shells are very porous and the soap residue can clog the pores resulting in the death of the embryo inside.

-Guidelines During the Incubation Process
+Guidelines During the Artificial Incubation Process

 Turning the Eggs

-If the incubator is equipped with an automatic egg turner skip this process and go on to the next section.
-Otherwise, these are the general guidelines to turning your fertilized eggs.
+If the incubator is equipped with an automatic egg turner to skip this process and go on to the next section.
+Otherwise, these are the general guidelines for turning your fertilized eggs.
 Turn the eggs three times per day.
 Continue in this manner until three days before hatching (eggs hatch in 21 days), remove the turner from the incubator.
 At this time place the eggs on their sides in the tray for the hatching process to begin.